drakipovic/ChatBot/README.md

-# LiveScore
+# ChatBot

-Simple flask app that tracks live tennis scores using web sockets
+Built using flask_socketio.

+Run
+  python run.py

+to start the server.